 As a teacher and consultant, David has assisted organizations across the US, Central America, the Baltic nations, and the Middle East to advance their faith-based and training initiatives.
 He currently serves on the Wisconsin Governor’s Committee for People with Disabilities, and is an advisor to the Faith Inclusion Network of Hampton Roads and resource and exhibit coordinator for the Institute on Theology and Disability.

 My blog, Larger Table, is a collection of thoughts inspired by nearly four decades of work in faith-based services among people with disabilities, work with the Summer Institute on Theology and Disability, and countless relationships with people who have disabilities – friends, students, family and coworkers.

 This much needs to be clear: I am not a person with a disability.
 I fully and freely admit that the story of disability is, to a great extent, not mine to tell.
 Further, I am neither clergy nor theologian.
 For all these obvious reasons, I beg forgiveness in advance for what are certain to be theological and perceptual errors that are at the very least silly, and perhaps even offensive.
 I invite correction in the comments.

 I am an observer, a writer, and a student of relationships among people with diverse abilities.
-And, though I write from a Christian perspective, I am most grateful for both the influence, patience and abundant kindness of my friends in the Jewish and Muslim communities.
+Though I write from a Christian perspective, I am most grateful for the influence, patience, and abundant kindness of my friends in the Jewish and Muslim communities.

-I look forward to conversation.
+I look forward to our conversation.
 Welcome to the table.